Learnosity/learnosity-sdk-asp.net/readme.md

 Serves as an simple implementation of PHP associative arrays.
 It provides many overloaded `get()` and `set()` methods to allow you create your flexible objects.

-Constructor accpets only parameter: `bool isArray = false`.
+Constructor accepts only one parameter: `bool isArray = false`.
 It's required to set this flag to `true` if your object should behave like an array.

 Example with both - objects and arrays: